singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/Guidelines/using-templates/index.md

 Let's now transform the `Text-to-Text` template into a simple `Calculator Service` that performs `addition`.
 We will explain every change in detail.

 ### Transforming the Input Section
 For a `Calculator`, you need two numbers to perform an `addition` operation.
-Therefore, we replace the single `textInput` state variable with two variables—`firstValue` and `secondValue`— both initialized to an empty string.
+Therefore, we replace the single `textInput` state variable with two variables: `firstValue` and `secondValue`.
+Both are initialized as empty strings."

 ::: tip
-Variables don't have to be named this way, you can name them in your own way.
+Variables can be named differently based on your preference.
 :::

 #### Change: Replace the Single Input with Two Inputs